zyedidia/Literate/lit/tangler.md

 @title Tangler

-@s1 Introduction
+# Introduction

 This is the source for tangle.
-This compiles code from a `.lit` file into runnable code.
+This compiles code from a `.md` file into runnable code.
 We do this by going through all the codeblocks, and storing them in an associative array.
 Then we apply additions and redefinitions so that the array just contains the code for each codeblock (indexed with a string: the codeblock name).
 Then we find the root codeblocks,